Genez-io/deployapps-landing-page/content/posts/integrating_github_actions_with_genezio_for_cicd.md

 #### 4. Push your changes

 With the workflow file added to your repository, push the changes.
-Now, every time you or someone else pushes to the main branch, the GitHub Actions workflow will trigger and deploy your genezio application.
+Now, every time you or someone else pushes to the main branch, the GitHub Actions workflow will trigger and deploy your DeployApps application.

 ## Conclusion

 GitHub Actions allows you to automate, customize, and execute software development workflows right in your GitHub repository.
-Integrating it with genezio, you can set up a CI/CD pipeline that seamlessly deploys your serverless applications on genezio’s infrastructure.
+Integrating it with DeployApps, you can set up a CI/CD pipeline that seamlessly deploys your serverless applications on DeployApps's infrastructure.